-Included in trade receivables of the Group and the Company are amounts totalling RM68,804,652 (2023: RM59,349,649) due from 3 (2023: 2) of its significant receivables.
+Included in trade receivables of the Group are amounts totalling RM80,699,491 (2024: RM68,804,652) due from 3 (2024: 3) of its significant receivables respectively.

 Other receivables and other financial assets

 For other receivables and other financial assets (including cash and cash equivalents), the Group and the Company minimise credit risk by dealing exclusively with high credit rating counterparties.
 At the reporting date, the Group's and the Company's maximum exposure to credit risk arising from other receivables and other financial assets are represented by the carrying amount of each class of financial assets recognised in the statements of financial position.